brentvollebregt/hit-counter/README.md

 # Configuration
 In config.py there are a few configurations that can be made
 ### DATABASE_FILENAME
-This is the name of the SQLite3 database to be used, if it doesn't exist it will be created so you don't really need to worry about this unless you have a conflict.
+This is the name of the SQLite3 database to be used, if it doesn't exist, it will be created.
+You don't need to worry about this unless you have conflicts with other applications.

 ### COOKIE_TIMEOUT
-This is the amount of time for a cline to count as a view again.
+This is the amount of time for a client to count as a view again.
 When a view is counted, the SVG/count is returned with a cookie for that site.
-Currently that is set at 1mins (60 seconds) but can be changed.
+Currently that is set at 1min (60 seconds) but can be changed.

-To disable this feature simply set this to 0; the cookies stored on the server will be flushed from the database each new view.
+To disable this feature simply set this to 0; the cookies stored on the server will be flushed from the database after each new view.

 ### SVG_TEMPLATE
 This is the template of the SVG returned. ```{count}``` must always be in this string so that python can add the count before giving it as a response.